brianshumate/vaultron/examples/terraform/README.md

 # Terraform with Vault

-This example contains the very Terraform configuration used to enable all of Vaultron's post-unseal configuration, including:
+This example contains the very Terraform configuration used to enable all of Vaultron's post-unseal configuration, including the followin:

-- File based audit device
+## File Based Audit Device

-- Auth Methods
+## Auth Methods

-- Secrets Engines
+## Secrets Engines